-As we can see clearly, while the Quran gives permission to fight back against those who start a war, after the war, the Muslims can not act as they like, they can not be aggressors after the war, according to the Quran.
+While the Quran gives permission to fight back against those who start a war, after the war, Muslims cannot fight however they like; for example, they cannot be aggressors.
 Every war creates new phenomena.
-The difference between the tools of the old war and those of the new war makes the debates about how the war is going to be conducted harder.
-The Quran, by giving the principles, but not the details on how to conduct a war, gives us the flexibility to improve new methods of conduct for every age.
-As John Kelsay who studied the topic of “Islam and War” as a study in comparative ethics, says: “Islamic contribution to the rules governing the conduct of modern war is still very much in process.”
-As I will present in the following pages, the Quran’s stress on making agreements with the “others” can be combined with the issue of the conduct of war.
+The difference between the tools of old warfare and those of modern warfare makes the debates about conduct during war harder.
+The Quran, by giving the principles but not the details on how to conduct a war, allow for the flexibility to improve new methods of conduct for every age.
+As John Kelsay, who studied the topic of “Islam and War” as a study in comparative ethics, says: “Islamic contribution to the rules governing the conduct of modern war is still very much in process.”
+As I will argue in the following pages, the Quran’s stress on making agreements with the “others” should be combined with the issue of the conduct of war.

-As there are principles in the Quran about the commencement and the conducting of war, the Quran also tells Muslims to cease the war if the opposite side wishes to have peace.
+Just as there are Quranic principles about the commencement and conducting of war, so, too, the Quran also tells Muslims to cease the war if both sides seek peace.
 The following verses are important on this issue: